UIBeardcore/WebAppGUID-bookmarklet/README.md

 # WebAppGUID Bookmarklet
 ================================================

-A helper to get Page GUID to find it in architect further on
+A helper to get page GUID to find it in architect further on

 ## Overview